sodadata/docs/soda/quick-start-sip.md

 ## Build an example data source

 To enable you to take a first sip of Soda, you can use Docker to quickly build an example PostgreSQL data source against which you can run scans for data quality.
 The example data source contains data for AdventureWorks, an imaginary online e-commerce organization.
-* Access the <a href="https://github.com/sodadata/sip-of-soda" target="_blank">`sodadata/sip-of-soda`</a> repository in GitHub.
+* (Optional) Access the <a href="https://github.com/sodadata/sip-of-soda" target="_blank">`sodadata/sip-of-soda`</a> repository in GitHub.
-* Access a quick view of the <a href="/assets/adventureworks_schema.png" target="_blank">AdventureWorks schema</a>.
+* (Optional) Access a quick view of the <a href="/assets/adventureworks_schema.png" target="_blank">AdventureWorks schema</a>.

+1. Open a new tab in Terminal.
+2. If it is not already running, start Docker Desktop.
-With Docker running, run the following command in Terminal to set up the prepared example data source.
+3. Run the following command in Terminal to set up the prepared example data source.
 {% include code-header.html %}
 ```shell
 docker run \